bterlson/tsp-mcp/packages/OpenApiMcpConverter/README.md

 1. Reads an OpenAPI specification
 2. Generates TypeScript code for an MCP server
 3. Compiles the TypeScript code
-4. Provides tools for testing the generated server
+4. Creates a functioning MCP server that proxies requests to the original REST API

 ## Project Structure